 “Sure.
 Examine me.
 That’s going to help me sleep well.”
 Steven looked at her sideways.
-But sleep deprivation was taking over and he found himself falling asleep.
+But sleep deprivation was taking over and he found himself falling asleep in spite of his anxiety.
 Asherah wiped her eyes as she watched him doze fitfully.
 It did seem that everyone thought he was a monster.
 But she didn’t.

 “You have returned to Legracia.”